How to Color Beautiful Faces

 Finishing Touches

 At this point, I will use my favorite white pencil (Derwent Drawing Chinese Pencil) to lighten the highlights under the eyes and on the forehead, nose, and lips.
-I also use black or grey in the same tonal family to shape the edges of the face, nose, eyes and lips and add more defined shadows to the hair and neck.
+I also use black or grey in the same tonal family to shape the edges of the face, nose, eyes, and lips, and add more defined shadows to the hair and neck.

 Check for any spots that need additional blending.